 Summarising that, I see Triumph has three lines of saloons and two sports cars.
 That’s a full range of cars and there’s little in this that points to a wholesale massacre in the following decade.
 My colleague Christopher B. carries something of a torch for the Bremen marque Borgward (as does Robertas P.) and now I suppose I find myself becoming more and more incensed that a decent-sounding marque was driven off a cliff to save Rover, of all firms.

 Rover is a bit like Chrysler in the US, an albatross brand that kills or damages all that come in contact with it but never itself dies.
 Rover isn’t quite totally dead, since MG is still chuntering along, carrying its wizzened animus.

-Take a look at the Pathé film in the link for the title image (up top).
+Take a look at the Pathé film in the link above.
 I only had a look out of curiosity but found startling images of Coventry in the 1960s when the post-War architecture was still fresh and as designed.
 Between then and 1998 it was ruined by modification after modification.

 And the footage of the Triumph factory is accompanied by the information that 13,000 people were employed there at one point.
 It might sound sentimental but that left me a bit misty-eyed, to think that bad management and the destructive dogmas of Keith Joseph** together robbed Coventry of this manufacturing prowess and pride, leaving in its place a Safeway and a shopping mall while the city had its charm ripped out by poverty and poverty of imagination.